 The Group tests goodwill for impairment annually, in accordance with its accounting policy.
-The recoverable amounts of cash generating units have been determined based on either value-in-use or fair value less costs to sell calculations.
-These calculations require the use of estimates as set out in Note 19 to the financial statements.
+The recoverable amounts of cash generating units have been determined based on value-in-use calculations.
+These calculations require the use of significant judgements and estimates as set out in Note 19 to the financial statements.

-Management has factored in the potential impact with respect to the Covid-19 outbreak within the impairment assessments based on the best estimate on the trajectory of recovery from the Covid-19 outbreak.
-Significant judgement is involved as there may be potential uncertainties on the full extent of impact as a result of Covid-19.
+Management has factored in the potential impact with respect to the COVID-19 outbreak within the impairment assessments based on the best estimate on the trajectory of recovery from the COVID-19 outbreak.
+Significant judgement is involved as there may be potential uncertainties on the full extent of impact as a result of COVID-19.